Well site inspections

 - Regular easement inspections from west of Dalby (Ruby Jo) to Wandoan (Woleebee Creek) and Gladstone (Curtis Island).

 Shell’s QGC business continues its maintenance program for local roads across the Western Downs.

 Western Downs Regional Council has completed the sealing of a section of Freemans Road on behalf of QGC.

 Work commenced in November 2020 which will complete the sealed roadway between the Moonie Highway and the existing rail line to the north of Redgum Road.
 The intersection of Redgum Road and Gulera Road will also be upgraded.

 QGC has engaged the Western Downs Regional Council to design the upgrade to the Moonie Highway – Gulera Road intersection.

 The proposed upgrade will require approval by the Department of Transport and Main Roads.

 The timeframe for construction will be considered once a detailed, approved scope of works is available.

 The Northern Water Treatment Plant, at Woleebee Creek south-west of Wandoan, and the Kenya Water Treatment Plant, south-west of Chinchilla, are successfully processing water produced in the surrounding gas fields for beneficial use within these regions.
-These two water treatment plants enable QGC to make available for beneficial use up to 97% of the raw coal seam gas water processed at each plant.
+These two water treatment plants enable QGC to make most of the raw coal seam gas water processed at each plant available for beneficial use.
 The following table summarises the average daily production at each water treatment plant and the total volume of water processed to date.